jbail/lumberjack/README.md

 # Lumberjack

 Lumberjack is a JavaScript utility that hijacks the browser console and enhances it so logs can be split into more manageable chunks.
-Lumberjack also saves everything that is logged (so you can review later) and colorizes your logs, which increases the legibility.
+Lumberjack also saves everything that is logged (so you can review later) and colorizes your logs, which increases  legibility.

 ## Demo